Why You Should Care About ADA Title II: Top 3 Reasons

 The new Title II ruling now requires government agencies and local entities to comply with WCAG standards.
 Organizations that fail to meet WCAG 2.1 Level A and AA standards will face penalties put forth by the DOJ.
 This includes:

-- Legal penalties and lawsuits: If an individual with a disability attempts to access or use your digital content but finds it inaccessible, the individual can pursue legal action against your business.
-This includes lawsuits or demand letters, which can be expensive, time-consuming, and reputation-damaging.
+Legal penalties and lawsuits: If an individual with a disability attempts to access or use your digital content but finds it inaccessible, the individual can pursue legal action against your business.
+This includes lawsuits or ADA demand letters, which can be expensive, time-consuming, and reputation-damaging.

-- Damage to business reputation: Today’s consumers increasingly value socially responsible and inclusive brands.
+Damage to business reputation: Today’s consumers increasingly value socially responsible and inclusive brands.
 Failing to follow Title II guidelines can portray your company as ignorant or uncaring, driving potential customers away.

 Whether you’re just getting started with accessibility or have several years of experience in the industry, AudioEye is committed to supporting you on your accessibility journey.
+From our Web Accessibility Checker (perfect for those just getting started), which scans for 32 WCAG violations, to our Automated Accessibility Platform that detects and fixes common accessibility issues, AudioEye helps you take proactive, strategic steps to remove accessibility barriers.

 Ready to get started?
 Get in touch with us to schedule a demo.

-Share post
+Share Article